Cases: General Information

 • By a user manually entering the case data on the Cases form.

-• By a customer using the MYOB Advanced Customer Portal.
+• By a customer using the MYOB Acumatica Customer Portal.

-• By an employee using the MYOB Advanced Customer Portal.
+• By an employee using the MYOB Acumatica Customer Portal.

 • By a user through the MYOB mobile app.